 General comment No. 7: The right to adequate housing (art.
-11 (1) of the Covenant): Forced evictions Sixteenth session (1997)\
+11 (1) of the Covenant): Forced evictions Sixteenth session (1997)

 - 1. In its general comment No. 4 (1991), the Committee observed that all persons should possess a degree of security of tenure which guarantees legal protection against forced eviction, harassment and other threats.
 It concluded that forced evictions are prima facie incompatible with the requirements of the Covenant.
-Having considered a significant number of reports of forced evictions in recent years, including instances in which it has determined that the obligations of States parties were being violated, the Committee is now in a position to seek to provide further clarification as to the implications of such practices in terms of the obligations contained in the Covenant. - 2.
+Having considered a significant number of reports of forced evictions in recent years, including instances in which it has determined that the obligations of States parties were being violated, the Committee is now in a position to seek to provide further clarification as to the implications of such practices in terms of the obligations contained in the Covenant - 2.
 The international community has long recognized that the issue of forced evictions is a serious one.
 In 1976, the United Nations Conference on Human Settlements noted that special attention should be paid to "undertaking major clearance operations should take place only when conservation and rehabilitation are not feasible and relocation measures are made".
 In 1988, in the Global Strategy for Shelter to the Year 2000, adopted by the General Assembly in its resolution 43/181, the "fundamental obligation [of Governments] to protect and improve houses and neighbourhoods, rather than damage or destroy them" was recognized.
 Agenda 21 stated that "people should be protected by law against unfair eviction from their homes or land".
-In the Habitat Agenda Governments committed themselves to "protecting all people from, ii Report of the Commission on Human Settlements on the work of its eleventh session, Addendum (A/43/8/Add.1), paragraph 13.
+In the Habitat Agenda Governments committed themselves to "protecting all people from, i Report of Habitat: United Nations Conference on Human Settlements, Vancouver, 31 May-11 June 1976 (A/CONF.70/15), chap.
+II, recommendation B.8, paragraph C (ii).

-\ Contained in document E/1998/22, annex IV.
+^{} Contained in document E/1998/22, annex IV.